SeedDMS/go-cupsbackend/README.md

      journalctl -f -u cups

 to monitor the execution of the backend.
+If syslog is still saved to a file in `/var/log/syslog` then run

+     tail -f /var/log/syslog